 - hiding/unhiding the timer.

-❗These host rights vary for participants who join your event outside Brella.
-Read more on this: Breakout rooms view for participants
+❗Host rights vary for special participants (speakers, sponsors, and guests) who join your event outside Brella.
+Read more on this: Breakout rooms view for participants.

-You can test the breakout room a few days before the event starts.
-Breakout rooms (BOR) can be scheduled for any day and any time during the event start date - event end date (+ 24 hrs).
+- Know that breakout rooms can be scheduled for any day and any time during the event start date - event end date (+ 24 hrs).

-Watch this video👇where we walk you through the breakout rooms at Brella.
-We show you the host privileges in detail and also how attendees will interact with this feature.
+🎥 Watch how the host privileges work in detail and how attendees will interact with this feature.

-🔍 The host privileges for any breakout room only work during the Event start date - Event end date (+ 24 hrs).
+The host privileges only work during the Event start date - Event end date (+ 24 hrs).

 Breakout room limitations

-- It's encouraged to have a maximum of 3 moderators.
+- It's recommended to have a maximum of 3 moderators.
 (1 primary and 2 supporters).

-- The breakout room capacity allows up to 50 participants in one room, and only 12 can have video and audio on.
-This number includes the moderator.
+- The breakout room capacity allows up to 100 participants in one room, and only 12 can have video and audio on.
+This number includes the moderators.

 - When recording a session, the recording will be saved in your browser.
 To get the recording, you'll need to download it and then convert it to the needed format.